canonical/jaas-documentation/explanation/jaas_architecture.rst

 Communication between clients and JIMM takes place via a websocket based API.
 This is identical to Juju's communication model and enables the same Juju CLI to transparently communicate with a JIMM controller as if it were a Juju controller.

+This websocket API makes Juju and JIMM, partially stateful.
+Once a websocket session is established, authentication is performed and the session can be used to make further requests.
+The nature of this model means that once a connection is established to a specific unit of JIMM, that connection cannot be moved without first re-establishing some state.